Reproducible Model Selection Using Bagged Posteriors: Summary of results

 In practice, it is unlikely that two models would fit the true data-generating distribution \emph{exactly} equally well.
-However, even if, say, model $1$ has posterior probability tending to $1$ asymptotically, for a finite sample size it can happen that $\numobs^{-1/2}\EE\{\log\modelmarginallik{\datarvarg{\numobs}}{1} - \log\modelmarginallik{\datarvarg{\numobs}}{2}\} \approx 0$, such that model $2$ has posterior probability near $1$ roughly half of the time.
-Indeed, the analysis of \citet{Yang:2018} was motivated by widespread observations of this type of phenomenon in Bayesian phylogenetic tree reconstruction \citep{Douady:2003,Wilcox:2002,Alfaro:2003}, though it certainly occurs more generally~\citep{Meng:2019}, such as in neuroscience and economic modeling \citep{Oelrich:2020}.
+However, even if, say, model $\model_{1}$ has posterior probability tending to $1$ asymptotically, for a finite sample size it may be that $\numobs^{-1/2}\EE\{\log\modelmarginallik{\datarvarg{\numobs}}{\model_{1}} - \log\modelmarginallik{\datarvarg{\numobs}}{\model_{2}}\} \approx 0$, such that with probability $\approx 1/2$, model $\model_{2}$ has posterior probability near $1$.
+Indeed, the analysis of \citet{Yang:2018} was motivated by observations of this phenomenon in Bayesian phylogenetic tree reconstruction \citep{Douady:2003,Wilcox:2002,Alfaro:2003}, though it occurs more generally~\citep{Meng:2019}, such as in neuroscience and economic modeling \citep{Oelrich:2020}.

-To understand this kind of finite sample behavior via an asymptotic analysis, \cref{thm:model-selection-asymptotic-posteriors,thm:many-model-selection-asymptotic-posteriors} are formulated for sequences of models for $\numobs=1,2,\ldots$ that are not exactly equally good, asymptotically, but are asymptotically comparable in the sense that the expected log-likelihood ratios between models are $O(\numobs^{1/2})$.
-In this way, our results provide insight into cases where the models are not dependent on $\numobs$, and the sample size is not yet large enough for the posterior to concentrate at the best fitting model(s).
+To understand this kind of finite-sample behavior via an asymptotic analysis, \cref{thm:model-selection-asymptotic-posteriors,thm:many-model-selection-asymptotic-posteriors} are formulated for sequences of models for $\numobs=1,2,\ldots$ that are not exactly equally good, but are asymptotically comparable in the sense that the expected log-likelihood ratios between models are $O(\numobs^{1/2})$.
+In this way, our results provide insight into cases where the models are not dependent on $\numobs$ but the sample size is not yet large enough for the posterior to concentrate at the best fitting model(s).